40tude/py-flashcards/static/md/01_fs_python.md

 ```

-Question : PYTHON - How can you add a default argument to a function?
+Question : PYTHON - Functions - How can you add a default argument to a function?
 Answer  : By assigning a value to the parameter (param="bob") in the function declaration.

 #### Code snippet